Ednas/Ednas/README.md

 ## About 🌈 Edna 🌈

 * 😄 Pronouns: She/Her, or They/Them, use [Mx. honorific](https://www.merriam-webster.com/words-at-play/mx-gender-neutral-title) (pronounced as mix)
-* 💬 Ask me about: Coding bootcamp experience
 * 🌱 I’m currently studying Cybersecurity and Information Assurance @ WGU
-* 👸 I'm serving as the 2020/2021 WGU CCDC team co-captain
+* 👸 I served as the 2020/2021 WGU CCDC team co-captain
 * 🔭 I’m currently working on lots of side projects, learning electronics, my NASA Space Apps Challenge, Girls Who Code club @ the Tampa Hackerspace
 * 🏴‍☠️ CTF's and comptetitions: TraceLabs CTF, NCL, NICE Challenges
 * 🏡💻 I've been a remote worker since 2017
+* 👩‍💻 I work doing Help desk support at a MSP
-* 🖥️ 👩‍💻 I teach adults how to code
+* 🖥️ 👩‍💻 I have been a coding bootcamp instructor/TA and tutor, teaching adults how to code
 * ⚡ Fun fact: I was born & raised in 🇮🇸 Iceland 🇮🇸

 ## Quick Stats